 I don’t know if I should believe him but he repeats how excited he is about me and my work.

 I fall asleep.

 When I wake up, I begin wondering if we’re really becoming a couple.
-I wonder if he’s my first boyfriend.
-Or, if he will be.
 I keep thinking about it.
 I want to ask him but I have to wait until I see him again.
 He lives so far away that I hardly ever see him.
 It even feels like a long distance relationship sometimes.
 It feels like he’s in a completely different city and I just feed him details of my life to keep him as Here as possible.